Skip to content

 1. Use force: true only in development - It drops all data

-2. Always have an id column - Auto-generates primary key
+2. Always define an id column - Creates INTEGER PRIMARY KEY AUTOINCREMENT

 3. Use .optional() for nullable fields - Cleaner than .nullable()

-4. Use .default() for sensible defaults - Reduces null checks
+4. Use .default() for sensible defaults - Applied at database level

 Released under the MIT License.